Skip to main navigation Skip to main content

 • What can I do so that I do not ever have an alcohol problem?

-The Flying Dream This is a children’s book about children who re-enter foster care because of their mother’s problems with drugs and mental illness.
+The Flying Dream is a children’s book about children who re-enter foster care because of their mother’s problems with drugs and mental illness.

 Children aged 9 to 12 years